ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 {:note: .note}
 {:important: .important}

-The default deployment of a vSRX HA Chassis Cluster places a pair of KVM based hosts with each supporting a single node of the vSRX.
+The default deployment of a vSRX HA Chassis Cluster places a pair of KVM based hosts with each supporting a single vSRX node.
 The two vSRX nodes are tied together in a highly available chassis cluster.
 The vSRX cluster delivers a reliable gateway solution that provides for continuous network traffic flows through the loss of a host supporting a node or a vSRX node.

-Note that while the current vSRX offering leverages KVM as the underlying host operating system the vSRX is also available in a configuration that runs natively on the VMware vSphere ESXi hypervisor.
+While the current vSRX offering leverages KVM as the underlying host operating system, vSRX is also available in a configuration that runs natively on the VMware vSphere ESXi hypervisor.
+{: note}

 These features are common to both deployment types.
 - Provides high availability pair within a single data center.